guillevc/menugrab-server/README.md

+# Menugrab server

 ![ci](https://github.com/guillevc/menugrab-server/workflows/ci/badge.svg?branch=master)
 [![codecov](https://codecov.io/gh/guillevc/menugrab-server/branch/master/graph/badge.svg?token=KBA3MO8QZ4)](https://codecov.io/gh/guillevc/menugrab-server)

-# Menugrab server

 This repo contains the backend component of the __Menugrab iOS App__ (https://github.com/guillevc/menugrab-ios).

 ## Details

 Here are some small implementation details of `menugrab-server`.
-For a description of the full app, with all its features, refer to the [iOS App readme](https://github.com/guillevc/menugrab-ios).
+For a description of the full platform, with all its features, refer to the [iOS App readme](https://github.com/guillevc/menugrab-ios).

 - Node.js REST API using Fastify.
-- Uses Firestore as a database, so it could be considered a middleware.
+- Firestore as a database.
 - Integrates with [Firebase Authentication Admin](https://firebase.google.com/docs/auth/admin) aswell, allowing authorization from the iOS app through a `Authorization: Bearer <token>` header structure holding a Firebase Authentication ID token.
 - Route-specific protection for authenticated users.
 - Integration with Swagger, which generates API documentation based off of defined routes and schemas.
 It can be accessed trough the `/docs` route.